Everything you need to know in order to plan a trip to the Sahara desert in Morocco…

 How to See the Dunes in Merzouga

 Erg Chebbi is relatively small, so you could probably hike into the dunes alone if you were feeling adventurous.
-A compass would be handy to find the direction of home.
+However, I don’t recommend this option unless you have a compass and know what you’re doing.
+Getting lost could be disastrous!

 These can be booked locally in Merzouga, organised through your hotel, or booked online using a trusted service.
-I like Get Your Guide (one of my trusted affiliate partners).
-They have a great range of tours to the desert in Morocco on their Merzouga page here.
+I always use Get Your Guide to find tours on my travels.
+CLICK HERE to see their best Merzouga desert tours.

 I organised my tour in advance through my Hotel, Riad Mamouche, by emailing the manager.
 We had a local guide who led us on a camel trek to a camp, where we had dinner, watched the sunset over the dunes, and listened to music.
 The next morning we woke up around 6am to watch the sunrise, before another camel trek back to the hotel.